Chris Long poses as airline on Twitter to troll Texans RB Mark Ingram

 Apparently Houston Texans running back Mark Ingram II didn't receive that satisfaction on a trip Thursday as he took to Twitter to complain about his checked luggage that seemingly was lost.

-Former Philadelphia Eagles defensive end Chris Long took advantage of the opportunity to make light of Ingram's travel troubles by changing his account name and profile picture to mimic the airline's account and offered this advice:
+Former Philadelphia Eagles defensive end Chris Long took advantage of the opportunity to make light of Ingram's travel troubles by changing his account name and profile picture to mimic the airline's account and offered Ingram some advice:

 You're rich.
 Buy clothes. https://t.co/eA5AzVPCFh— chris long (@JOEL9ONE) May 13, 2021